 - Won a significant appeal for FCA (Chrysler) in the Missouri Court of Appeals relating to a 2014 jury trial WTO won for Chrysler.
 Following trial, the judge entered a declaration in favor of the plaintiff on one remaining count.
 The Court of Appeals reversed following WTO's successful argument.

 - Represented major automotive manufacturers in litigation involving dealer terminations in Oregon and Colorado.

-- Eagle v.
-Chrysler - Represented Chrysler in a case in which several Chrysler dealers asserted Chrysler failed to comply with an obligation to provide new dealerships following its bankruptcy.
-Following trial, the Court entered judgment for Chrysler.
+- Represented Chrysler in a case in which several Chrysler dealers asserted Chrysler failed to comply with an obligation to provide new dealerships following its bankruptcy.
+Following trial, the court entered judgment for Chrysler.